Deck the Halls (2006 film): Plot

 Eventually, Buddy's house is completely lit, and even synchronized to music.
-Steve manages to sabotage his lights by filling his fusebox with snowballs, but a backup generator foils his plan.
+Steve manages to sabotage his lights by shorting the fuse box with snowballs, but a backup generator foils his plan.
 Buddy discovers the sabotage and retaliates by stealing the town's Christmas tree, putting it in Steve's house, and "buying" him a car.

 Buddy and Steve make a bet: if Steve beats him in the WinterFest speedskating race, then Buddy removes the lights, and if Buddy wins, Steve pays for the car.
 When Buddy wins, Steve yells at him, calling him a nobody as his house is still not visible from space.

 Hurt, Buddy compensates by buying a huge amount of programmable LED lights.
 He pays for by hocking Tia's valuable heirloom vase, so she and the girls depart.
-Buddy's obsession with the lights also causes him to lose his job.
+Buddy's obsession with decorating his house also causes him to lose his job.

-Having had enough, Steve buys various fireworks including The Atomic Warlord, a large, illegal, military-grade rocket from a gangster and tries to destroy the Hall house.
+Having had enough, Steve buys various fireworks including the "Atomic Warlord", a large, illegal, military-grade rocket from a gangster and tries to destroy the Hall house.
 The rocket misfires, setting the town Christmas tree on fire, so Steve's family leaves, but not before Kelly scolds Steve for ignoring his children to focus on Buddy.

 Steve discovers Buddy has been stealing his power for the lights.
 However, after seeing him taking down his lights, a remorseful Steve forgives him.
 The two forget their rivalry and build a winter wonderland with all of Buddy's lights.
-They lure Tia, Kelly, and the kids home and all sit down to a nice meal made by both men.
+They lure Tia, Kelly, and the kids home and all sit down to an elaborate Christmas dinner made by both men, where they reconcile.

 Soon, the whole town arrives at Buddy's house to help put his lights back up, in time for a story about them on MTV.
-At first, they do not work, so everyone sings carols and uses their cell phones as flashlights.
-As they sing, Steve accepts Buddy's offer to be his friend, and Carter notices that the lights did not work because one of the plugs is not plugged in properly.
-He tightly plugs it in, causing the lights to shine brightly through the night.
-SuChin Pak, doing the MTV report, gets confirmation from MyEarth that the house is indeed visible from space, and the crowd celebrates.
+At first, the lights fail, so everyone sings "O Holy Night" and uses their cell phones as flashlights.
+As they sing, Steve accepts Buddy's offer to be his friend, and Carter notices that the lights did not work because one of the plugs was not plugged in properly.
+He tightens the plug, causing the lights to shine brightly through the night.
+SuChin Pak, doing the MTV report, gets confirmation from MyEarth that Buddy's house is indeed visible from space, and the crowd celebrates.